flyteorg/flyte/cookbook_se/recipes/core/remote_flyte/README.rst

 Getting setup for remote execution
 -------------------------------------
-Flytekit provides a python SDK for authoring and executing workflows and tasks in python.
+Locally, Flytekit relies on the Python interpreter to execute both tasks and workflows.
-Flytekit comes with a simplistic local scheduler that executes code in a local environment.
+To leverage the full power of Flyte, we recommend using a deployed backend of Flyte.
+Flyte can be run on any Kubernetes cluster - a local cluster like `kind <https://kind.sigs.k8s.io/>`__, in a cloud environment or on-prem.

-But, to leverage the full power of Flyte, we recommend using a deployed backend of Flyte.
-Flyte can be run on a kubernetes cluster - locally, in a cloud environment or on-prem.
+Please refer to the `Installing Flyte <https://lyft.github.io/flyte/administrator/install/index.html>`__ for details on getting started with a Flyte installation.

-Please refer to the `Installing Flyte <https://lyft.github.io/flyte/administrator/install/index.html>`_ for details on getting started with a Flyte installation.
+1. First commit your changes.
+Some of the steps below default to referencing the git sha.
-This section walks through steps on deploying your local workflow to a distributed Flyte environment, with ``NO CODE CHANGES``.
+1. Run `make serialize_sandbox`.
+This will build the image tagged with just `flytecookbook:<sha>`, no registry will be prefixed.
+See the image building section below for additional information.

 Build your Dockerfile
 ^^^^^^^^^^^^^^^^^^^^^^
-Now that you have workflows running locally, its time to take them for a spin onto a Hosted Flyte backend.
+The first step of this process is building a container image that holds your code.

 .. literalinclude:: ../../Dockerfile
     :language: dockerfile